Reading candlesticks: learn how candlesticks work!

 • Close: the closing price

-You can see from the colour of a candlestick whether the price has gone up or down.
-Green bars indicate that the price has risen and red bars that the price has dropped.
+The color of a candlestick indicates whether the price has risen or fallen.
+Green bars indicate that the price has risen, red bars that the price has fallen.

-A candlestick refers to the price development in a certain period.
-The period to which the bar relates depends on the period in which you are analysing the graph.
-For example, one candlestick can relate to an hour or a day.
+A candlestick shows how the price has moved within a certain period.
+The period that the bar refers to depends on the period on which you are analyzing the chart.
+One candlestick can refer to an hour or a day, for example.

-The shadow of the candle indicates the price range within that period: this is also called the shadow of the candle.
-The body is the thick part of the candlestick and indicates the opening price and closing price of the period.
+The wick of the candle shows the price range within that period: this is also known as the shadow of the candle.
+The body is the thick part of the candlestick and shows the opening and closing price of the period.

 The information from candlesticks

-Candlesticks display a lot of information.
-A large body shows a strong price movement, while a small body shows that there was hardly any movement.
-A short shadow shows that most of the activity took place around the opening and closing price.
-A long shadow, on the other hand, shows that prices have gone far beyond the opening and closing prices.
+Candlesticks provide a lot of information.
+A large body indicates a strong price movement, while a small body indicates little movement.
+A short shadow shows that most of the activity took place around the opening and closing prices.
+A long shadow shows that prices have gone well beyond the open and close prices.

 How can you use candlesticks?

-Candlesticks are also called price action.
-With price action, you can see how the battle between buyers and sellers in the market develops.
-At all times, there is a balance between the number of buyers and sellers on the market.
-The price is constantly adjusted to ensure that this balance is maintained.
+Candlesticks are also known as price action.
+With price action, you can see how the battle between buyers and sellers on the market is going.

-When the number of buyers increases at a given price, the price rises to ensure that there is still enough supply.
-Candlesticks display these developments beautifully.
-When you understand how you can read candlesticks, you can analyse the battle between buyers and sellers.
+When the number of buyers at a certain price increases, the price rises to ensure that there is still sufficient supply.
+Candlesticks show these developments.
+When you understand how to read candlesticks, you can better analyze the battle between buyers and sellers.

-When the buyers have the upper hand, it makes sense to buy.
-If the sellers have the upper hand, it is wise to sell.
+When buyers have the upper hand, it is wise to buy.
+When sellers have the upper hand, it is wise to sell.
 However, it is advisable to always base your decisions on multiple sources of information.
-For example, see if the price action takes place on an important horizontal level.
-In this way, you increase the chance that you will achieve a good result with your investments!
+For example, see if the price action takes place at an important horizontal level.
+This way, you increase the chance of achieving a good result with your investments!

 What can candlesticks indicate?

-• Trend reversal: the trend reverses from rising to falling or vice versa
+• Trend reversal: the trend goes from rising to falling or vice versa

-Tip: bullish & bearish: Bullish means rising, bearish means falling.
+Tip: bullish & bearish: Bullish means rising prices, bearish means falling prices.

 A bullish continuation bar is a strong indication that the trend will continue.
-After a bullish continuation bar, chances are that the price will move further in the same direction.
+After a bullish continuation bar, there is a high probability that the price will continue to move in the same direction.

-The bar is stronger when the open is near the lowest point of the bar and the close is near the highest point.
-The upward movement is then strong and has hardly received any resistance from sellers.
-In the image, you see both an example of a bullish continuation bar and a bearish continuation bar.
+The bar is stronger when the open is close to the lowest point of the bar and the close is close to the highest point.
+The upward movement is then very strong and has received little resistance from sellers.
+In the image, you can see an example of both a bullish continuation bar (left) and a bearish continuation bar (right).

-These candlesticks indicate a rising or bullish trend.
-In this situation, it can be attractive to buy.
-Here we discuss the following bullish candlesticks: hammer, bullish engulfing bar, bullish train tracks, piercing line, morning star and three white soldiers.
+These candlesticks indicate an upward or bullish trend.
+In this situation, it may be attractive to buy.
+We discuss the following bullish candlesticks: hammer, bullish engulfing bar, bullish train tracks, piercing line, morning star, and three white soldiers.

-The colour does not matter with this candlestick: the point is that despite strong downward pressure, the sellers have failed to keep up with the downward trend.
-For a good low test or hammer, the moment of opening and closing must be in the top 1/3 of the bar.
+The color does not matter here: it is important that despite strong downward pressure, sellers were unable to maintain the downward trend.
+For a good low test or hammer, the opening and closing times should be in the upper 1/3 of the bar.

-The downward movement has stopped and there is now a good chance that more buyers will come into play: the price will then continue to rise.
+The downward movement has stopped, and it is now likely that more buyers will enter the market: the price will then continue to rise.

 Bullish engulfing bar

-This change can be seen over two bars with the first bar indicating a downward movement.
-However, the bar is followed by a candlestick where the downward movement is rejected.
-The second bar must engulf the entire bar.
-The bar must also close against the top part.
-The movement is stronger when the candlestick is large.
+This reversal is visible over two bars, with the first indicating a downward movement.
+However, the bar is followed by a candlestick where the downward movement is clearly rejected.
+It is important that the second bar encompasses the entire bar.
+Also, the bar must close against the upper part.
+The movement is stronger when the candlestick is large in size.

-In that case, you can clearly see that the sellers who were once in the majority are beaten by the buyers who are now dominant.
+In that case, it is clear that the sellers who were initially in the majority are being defeated by the buyers who are now in the majority.

 Bullish train tracks

-bullish train tracks Train tracks consist of 2 bars.
-You may encounter both a bullish and a bearish train track candlestick.
-In the picture, you see a bullish train track where the upward movement is declined.
+consist of 2 bars.
+You can encounter both a bullish and a bearish train track candlestick.
+In the image, you see a bullish train track where the upward trend is rejected.

-Bullish train track can be compared with the low test.
-With a bullish train tracks, this pattern is, however, spread over two candlesticks.
-With a train track, it is important that the bars are approximately symmetrical to each other and that the high and lows are approximately equal to each other.
-When you merge the bars, they form a low-test bar.
-With this pattern, there is a good chance that the price will subsequently rise further.
+In fact, a bullish train track can be compared to the low test, but spread over two candlesticks.
+It is important that the bars are approximately symmetrical and that the highs and lows are approximately equal.
+If you were to merge the bars, they would form a low test bar.
+With this pattern, the chance is high that the price will continue to rise.

 Piercing line

-In most cases, you can see a big difference between the closing price of the first candlestick and the opening price of the second candlestick.
-The closing moment of the second bar must be higher than half of the body of the first bar.
+In most cases, you see a big difference between the closing price of the first candlestick and the opening price of the second candlestick.
+The closing moment of the second bar must be higher than the halfway point of the body of the first bar.

 This combination shows strong pressure from buyers.
-The price has been pushed up above the previous day’s middle price.
+The price is pushed up above the middle price of the previous day.

 Morning star